tock/book/src/course/thread-net/sensor-app.md

 > TODO OUTPUT !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 > ```

+Take a moment to look at the `03_controller_screen/main.c` implementation.
+It implements the IPC client logic by defining a `sensor_callback`, quite similar to the service callback we defined above.
+This callback is fired whenever the service notifies the client.
+This app also defines some logic to handle button presses and change a "set-point temperature", which it displays on the console.
+This part will be relevant in the next stage of the tutorial.

 This concludes the first stage of this tutorial.
 In the next step, we will extend the controller application to utilize a more involved
 peripheral: an attached OLED screen.
 This screen, alongside the four